 Tip: Do not forget goggles if you do have to get in the pool and go underwater so that you can see the screw.

 Select the correct retro bracket from the new light.
 The light fixture will be anchored into the niche with a long cord.
 The cord should be long enough to allow you to bring the light above the water level and lay the light fixture on a towel poolside.
-Note the way the cord is tucked into the niche or conduit because you will need to return it to that position once the light is switched.
+Note the way the cord is tucked into the niche or conduit because you will need to return it to that position once the light has been switched.

 Tip: Sometimes it takes longer to figure out how to replace that cord than it does to replace the light.

-Disconnect the cable from the rear of the light, this will need to be cut as close to the light fitting as possible so you have maximum cable length.
+Disconnect the cable from the rear of the light.
+This will need to be cut as close to the light fitting as possible so you have maximum cable length.

 Tip: If you have a fibreglass pool, you should consult your local pool shop on how to mount the new light.